IRR Expectations from Solar Rooftop Projects

 February 17, 2020 • DE Energy

-From the middle of this decade onwards, the ongoing cost reductions in solar PV have become more obvious to policy-makers, investors and incumbent energy companies.
+From this decade onwards, the ongoing cost reductions in solar PV have become more obvious to policy-makers, investors and incumbent energy companies.
 This has engendered a new environment in which the growing importance of low-cost renewables is widely recognized.
 At the same time, solar projects have sprung up in an increasing number of countries, notably in the developing world.
 New methods of integrating their variable generating output have emerged, including more flexible grids and the deployment of batteries and other forms of energy storage.

 In the context of solar, IRR can help you understand the rate of growth that you can expect from your investment in a solar power system.
 IRR is one of the important parameters which can be used to compare and set a benchmark for measuring returns for alternative projects.